Goutch/HellbenderEngine/README.md

 A: Tou shouldn't unless you want to use an open source engine.

 Q: Why there is no lighting system?
-A: I am waiting to implement the deffered rendering before I add any lights.
+A: I am waiting to implement a deffered rendering system before I add any lights.